 The following are just a few of the conditions that preventive dentistry can help you avoid.

-Gingivitis is the beginning stage of gum disease, and when it’s caught early enough, it’s easily controlled and is often even reversible.
-Signs include swollen gums that may bleed during or after brushing and/or flossing and pain or tenderness.
-Gingivitis occurs as the result of a bacterial infection, so make certain to practice good oral hygiene and ask your dentist in Lincoln, NE, about other preventive measures you can take to keep gingivitis from entering the picture.
+Gingivitis is the beginning stage of gum disease.
+When it’s caught early enough, it’s easy to control and is often even reversible.
+Signs include swollen gums that may bleed during or after brushing and/or flossing, and pain or tenderness.
+Gingivitis results from a bacterial infection, so make certain to practice good oral hygiene.
+Also, ask your dentist in Lincoln, NE, about other preventive measures you can take to keep gingivitis from occurring.
 Keep in mind that if gingivitis is left untreated, it is very likely to progress to periodontal disease.

 Periodontal disease is a more advanced condition than gingivitis.
 However, preventive dentistry can help keep periodontal disease from progressing.
-This is important because not only can this condition cause your teeth to fall out, the infection has the potential to enter the bloodstream and cause systemic issues.
-Periodontal disease has been linked to cardiovascular issues and increased vulnerability to the onset of Type II diabetes.
+This is important because not only can this condition cause your teeth to fall out, the infection has the potential to enter the bloodstream and cause systemic issues like cardiovascular issues and increased vulnerability to the onset of Type II diabetes.

 Tooth Decay and Cavities

 You can also lessen your chances of experiencing tooth decay and cavities by practicing preventive dentistry strategies.
 Good oral hygiene is at the top of the list, but you should also see your dentist for regular cleanings.

 There are many available strategies for maintaining good oral health.
 Following are some of the most common.
 Your dentist in Lincoln, NE, can provide you with a customized preventive dentistry plan to accommodate your personal needs and preferences.